devhid/kumo/kumo_report.md

       **Exception**: return `""` (empty string) if `socket` is `None`

-      The reason it is implemented in such a way is that it is impossible to determine the length of the message unless a prior format is agreed to between the sender and receiver.
+      **Note**: The reason it is implemented in such a way is that it is impossible to determine the length of the message unless a prior format is agreed to between the sender and receiver.
 Since **kumo** is designed to work on any general website, this method cannot be used, and **kumo** must rely on this method of checking.

     - `close(mysocket)`